Toady00/consul/README.md

 did catch some errors I hadn't noticed.
 They also servce as examples for how to use some of the endpoints.

+Found some issues with the way the paths were being generated in the `Consul.HTTP.Raw` client.
+This should fix those problems.

 ## Usage

 **This package is very alpha**